 At the Intersolar North America tradeshow in San Francisco last summer, the Investment Tax Credit (ITC) for renewable energy was by far the most popular exhibit without a booth.
 The topic of whether or not ITC would be, or should be, given an extension, cropped up everywhere from keynotes to bars, and it was perhaps the biggest name at the ball.

-The reason Intersolar attendees were so consumed with the ITC?
-Well to almost each and every one of the 18,000 people in attendance at the Moscone convention center, their industry, their jobs, and their climate would probably be affected by whether or not it would still be around in any form after its scheduled expiration date of December 31, 2016.
+The reason Intersolar attendees were so consumed with the ITC extension?
+Well to almost each and every one of the 18,000 people in attendance at the Moscone convention center, their industry, their jobs, and their climate would probably be affected by whether or not the ITC would still be around in any form after its scheduled expiration date of December 31, 2016.

 One thing no one was anticipating however, was that all would know the outcome even before the end of 2015.
-In a surprising move, both in timing and in decision, the ITC was indeed extended by Congress, deep within a year-end bill to fund the federal government.
+In a surprising move, both in timing and in decision, the Congress did enact an ITC extension, deep within a year-end bill to fund the federal government.

 A Success Story

 The ITC is a federal program first created by the Energy Policy Act of 2005 and has been supported by both Bush and Obama administrations.
 Administered by the IRS, it was originally extended in 2008 for eight years by the Emergency Economic Stabilization Act.
 At its core, the program offers a 30% of expenditures tax credit for either residential or commercial photovoltaic system installation (and credits for other renewable energy systems).